SteadyPay links to the bank your pay goes into. It works out your average pay. Then every payday it does a check to see if you need a top-up.

+We don’t charge interest or a bunch of rip-off fees.
+We’re a subscription service.
 Think Netflix or Spotify.
-We only charge one, low, weekly fee.
-This gives you access to interest free credit for topping up your pay.
+We have one, low weekly fee which gives you access to interest free credit for topping up your pay.
 The minimum top-up is £25.
 The credit limit is £1000.

 No interest is charged on the top-ups.
 No fees are charged for missing or making a late repayment.